marcentusch/Movie-dashboard/README.md

 Notes

+I have deployed this project on Heroku so you can easily see my work.
+Here is the link: https://fathomless-waters-19692.herokuapp.com/

 I have made a dashboard that gets data from the ghibli API that was specified in the assignment.
 It is possible to sort the movies on the dashboard.
     Since i get data from an API i can sort by more interesting stuff like Rotten Tomatoes score.